-The 15th Battalion Memorial Project was initiated in 2007 with a simple objective: to commemorate all of the members of our Regiment who served, especially those who gave their lives, in the 15th Battalion C.E.F during The Great War 1914-1918.
+The 15th Battalion Memorial Project was initiated in 2007 with a simple objective: to commemorate all those who served, especially those who gave their lives, in the 15th Battalion Canadian Expeditionary Force (C.E.F.) during The Great War 1914-1918.

-As we approach the 100th anniversary of The First World War and the passing of that watershed event from memory to history, the Memorial Project is a vehicle to acknowledge the part that the 15th Battalion, and through it all Canadians, played in Canada’s contribution to the war effort on the battlefields of The Western Front.
-The Project proposes to do this through a series of memorials erected in locations where the 15th Battalion won a number of the 21 Battle Honours it was awarded for actions during the Great War.
+In the approach to the 100th anniversary of The First World War and the passing of that watershed event from memory to history, the Memorial Project was envisioned to be a vehicle to acknowledge the part that the 15th Battalion, and through it, all Canadians played in Canada’s contribution to the war effort on the battlefields of The Western Front.
+The Project proposed to do this through a series of memorials erected in locations where the 15th Battalion won the 21 Battle Honours it was awarded for actions during the Great War.
 Although focused on one C.E.F Battalion, the work of the Memorial Project with the local governments, organizations and communities both in France and Belgium has contributed significantly to the awareness of the accomplishments and sacrifice of all Canadians during The Great War.
-Although initially composed of members mainly from the Toronto area, by 1916 and through to the end of the war, the 15th Battalion was truly an ‘all-Canada’ unit with members from over 50 C.E.F Battalions and virtually every province and region of the country.
+Although initially composed of members mainly from the Toronto area, by 1916 and through to the end of the war, the 15th Battalion was truly a pan-Canadian unit with members from over 50 C.E.F Battalions and virtually every province and region of the country.

-The Project Team, all volunteers, consists of retired Officers who at times during their careers in The Canadian Army were former serving members of the 48th Highlanders of Canada which was the Regiment that raised the 15th Battalion during The First World War.
-The project has been fortunate to receive significant support and assistance from individuals, organizations and local governments and communities in both Belgium and France.
+The members of the Project Team are all volunteers, the majority of whom consist of retired veterans who at times during their careers in The Canadian Army were former serving members of the 48th Highlanders of Canada which was the Regiment that raised the 15th Battalion during The First World War.
+The Project has been fortunate to receive significant support and assistance from individuals and organizations in Canada as well as individuals, institutions, local governments and communities in both Belgium and France.
 In particular, sites for the memorials have been graciously donated by individual landowners and municipal governments.
-All funds for the project have been raised in Canada from private donations.
+All funds for the project have been raised in Canada from private and corporate donations.

-The Memorial Project works to insure that the story of the 15th Battalion CEF and the men who served in it is not forgotten and that their place in our collective remembrance remains strong and vibrant.
+The Memorial Project continues to work to ensure that the story of the 15th Battalion CEF and the men who served in it is not forgotten and that their place in our collective remembrance remains strong and vibrant.
 In the words of the Battalion’s Regimental motto ‘Dileas Gu Brath’ they and we remain “Faithful Forever”.